Kite Class

 Learners will use a range of techniques to create a stop-frame animation using tablets.
 Next, they will apply those skills to create a story-based animation.
 This unit will conclude with learners adding other types of media to their animation, such as music and text.

-Other curriculum areas for the Summer Term:
+Other curriculum areas for the term:

-For the first part term, our topic work will have a History focus where we will be asking
+For the first part term, our topic work will have a History focus where we will be asking What is it like to live in Ancient Egypt?

 Music will focus on ballads.
 Children learn what ballads are, how to identify their features and how to convey different emotions when performing them.
 Using an animation as inspiration, children carefully select vocabulary to describe the story, before turning them into lyrics by incorporating rhyming words and following the structure of a traditional ballad.